Brokemia/andrew-robot/README.md

 robot.led_body(0)
 ```

+Before any code can be run to interface with the servos, you will need to [fix the drivers they use](https://github.com/Brokemia/andrew-robot/blob/master/docs/Communication.md#ftdi-serial-ports).

 ## Documentation
 - [Communicating with the different parts of the robot](https://github.com/Brokemia/andrew-robot/blob/master/docs/Communication.md)
 - [Deep dive into the hardware of Andrew](https://github.com/Brokemia/andrew-robot/blob/master/docs/HardwareBreakdown.md)